KarimWohler/testRepo/README.md

 # testRepo

 This is a repo holding my completed Mini Project.
-Within this repo are both the SQL code as well as the completed pdf document
+Within this repo is both the SQL code as well as the completed pdf document.